kcri-tz/kcri-cge-bap/README.md

   set their requested version to `master`, then run `scripts/update-backends.sh`.

-* Before committing a release to production, for reproducibility, run `scripts/pin-backend-versions.sh` which records the actual versions.
+* Before committing a release to production, for reproducibility, run `scripts/pin-backend-versions.sh` to record the actual versions.

 * Run tests after upgrading backends:

-        # Runs the 5 tests we ran above
+        # Runs the tests we ran above
         test/run-all-tests.sh